Safest Teeth Whiteners

 hismile's teeth whitening kit is a peroxide-free alternative.
 It uses three powerful, enamel-safe ingredients to provide instant results without any sensitivity:

-New Year Sale: up to 50% off sitewide
+Sale: up to 40% off bundles

 GLO Brilliant uses LED lights as well as heat to give you faster results.
 This kit is for people who want white teeth quickly.
 Applications only take 8 minutes.
 They suggest completing four back-to-back applications each day for five straight days, or until you’re pleased with the results.
 This is a fast and effective whitening process, but it is the most expensive item on our list.